Frequently Asked Questions (updated September, 2025)

 A1) Why does the cathedral matter?
 Holy Rosary Cathedral serves as the Mother Church of the archdiocese, and is used for a variety of purposes, from ordinations, funerals and weddings, to Chrism Masses, school opening Masses, the Archbishop’s Levee, and other gatherings and events.
 Holy Rosary Cathedral is central to the Cathedral Area, and is an extraordinary landmark in the City of Regina.
 It was built and maintained by our ancestors, and has now passed to us to care for.

 A2) Why does Holy Rosary Cathedral need renewal and why now?
-After 110+ years, the cathedral’s aging systems are beginning to fail.
-Renewal can happen more effectively by using a master plan for how all the moving parts will fit together, rather than by simply reacting to emergencies as they occur.
+After 110+ years, the cathedral’s aging spires, and infrastructure such as boilers and pipes, are beginning to fail.
+Cost-effective renewal takes planning, rather than simply reacting to emergencies as they occur.

 B. About the Rebuilding Our Church Capital Campaign